Data product basics

 Some specific attributes have been defined, such as:- Data product category: Defines whether a data product is targeting business users or more technical users.
 The out-of-the-box values are Derived (for business users) and Foundational (for more technical users).

-This attribute is available for Data Product assets. - Target delivery date: Indicated the date when the requested resource should be made available.
+This attribute is available for Data Product. - Target delivery date: Indicates the date when the requested resource should be made available.

-This attribute is available for Data Product assets. - Access method: Indicates the method that can be used to access the data.
+This attribute is available for Data Product and Data Product Port. - Access method: Indicates the method that can be used to access the data.

-This attribute is available for Data Product Output Port assets.Tip This attribute can be used in workflows to create output port assets per access method.
+This attribute is available for Data Product Port.Tip This attribute can be used in workflows to create output port assets per access method.

 - Access instructions: Provides instructions on how to access the data.

-This attribute is available for Data Product Output Port assets.
+This attribute is available for Data Product Port.

 - Data product category: Defines whether a data product is targeting business users or more technical users.
 The out-of-the-box values are Derived (for business users) and Foundational (for more technical users).